Alexander Campbell and Isabella McDonald were my paternal grandfather's paternal grandparents. Alexander

 Isabella and her family departed Liverpool on the Priscilla

 on 15 October 1852.
-On 19 January 1853, following a harrowing voyage with much loss of life, they arrived at the quarantine station at Point Nepean,
+On 19 January 1853, following a harrowing voyage with much loss of life, they arrived at the quarantine station at Point Nepean

-Victoria, Australia.
+in the newly created Colony of Victoria.
 The family owed £47 12s 11p to the HIES and were listed by the HIES as a "Very

 poor family but a good one for Australia."